-Heart attack.
+- Heart attack.
 A completely blocked coronary artery will cause a heart attack.
-The classic signs and symptoms of a heart attack include crushing pressure in your chest and pain in your shoulder or arm, sometimes with shortness of breath and sweating.
+The classic signs and symptoms of a heart attack include crushing chest pain or pressure, shoulder or arm pain, shortness of breath, and sweating.
+Women may have less typical symptoms, such as neck or jaw pain, nausea and fatigue.
+Some heart attacks don't cause any noticeable signs or symptoms.

 When to see a doctor